zix99/sshsysmon/readme.md

 All servers are iterated through, and queried for given inspector types.
 The resulting `metrics` are compared to the `alarms`, and if any of them are unmet, a notification it sent to all configured `channels`.

-Configuration is built on three concepts: Drivers, Inspectors, and Channels.

 #### Data Format

 All sizes (that is, number of bytes), is enapsulated by the `ByteSize` class, which has helper methods for both friendly